Manuscript Preparation

 • Lowercase the part of a proper name that would be lowercase in text (e.g., de or von)

-• Lowercase prepositions regardless of length except when they are used adverbially or adjectivally (e.g., up in Look Up, down in Turn Down, to in Come To) or when they compose part of a Latin expression used adjectivally or adverbially (e.g., De Facto, In Vitro)
+• Lowercase prepositions with four letters or less except when they are used adverbially or adjectivally (e.g., up in Look Up, down in Turn Down, to in Come To) or when they compose part of a Latin expression used adjectivally or adverbially (e.g., De Facto, In Vitro)

 • Lowercase to not only as a preposition but also as part of an infinitive (to Run, to Hide, etc.)